AI Exam

 - Sudden catecholamine surges can cause headaches, anxiety, tremors, and hyperhidrosis.

-- Panic-attack-like symptoms are commonly reported, particularly in epinephrine-producing tumors.
+- Panic-attack-like symptoms are commonly reported, particularly in epinephrine-producing tumours.

 - Sustained hypertension can lead to renal dysfunction, proteinuria, and secondary erythrocytosis.